 Curriculum and learning

-Park Knowledge defines the areas of the curriculum (English, Geography, History, PSHEE/RSE, RE and MFL) that encourage children to think about their environment, their past, their present and their future, as well as looking outward to the wider world to discover new ideas.
+Park Knowledge (English, Geography, History, PSHEE/RSE, RE and MFL) defines the areas of the curriculum that encourage children to think about their environment, their past, their present and their future, as well as looking outward to the wider world to discover new ideas.

-The aim of history teaching at Park School is to stimulate the children’s interest and understanding about the life of people who lived in the past.
-We teach children a sense of chronology, and through this they develop a sense of identity and a cultural understanding based on their historical heritage.
-The children learn to value their own and other people’s cultures in modern multicultural Britain.
-We teach children to understand how events in the past have influenced our lives today; we also teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, interpretation and problem-solving, leading to an understanding of how events in the past have influenced our lives today.
+The aim of history teaching at Park School is to stimulate the children’s interest in the life of people who lived in the past.
+An awareness of chronology helps children to develop a sense of identity and a relationship with their historical heritage.
+This teaches children to value their own and other people’s cultures in modern multicultural Britain.
+Through the investigation of past events, children develop the skills of enquiry, analysis, interpretation and problem-solving, leading to an understanding of how events in the past have influenced our lives today.

 PSHEE & RSE

 Personal, Social, Health and Economic Education (PSHEE) is taught in all schools with the aim of helping children to develop into healthy, well-informed young adults.
 Teachers ensure that these lessons are delivered with care and sensitivity to the needs of each child.
 Due to the new statutory requirement to teach Relationships and Sex Education (RSE) in the School curriculum we as a school have reviewed and adapted our PSHEE topics to include this.

 Religious Education enables children to investigate and reflect on some of the most fundamental questions asked by people.
 At Park School Christian values are central to the ethos of the school and its teaching.
 We explain the meaning of other faiths and promote respect for them; encouraging the children to recognise and value the faith of others; providing opportunities to experience God and his world through worship, developing children’s sense of identity and belonging and helping prepare them for life as citizens in a multicultural society.